 Coping with change and uncertainty is essential.
 It requires the right mindset, level of awareness, and practical skills.
 Do you have these tools?

 Life is a series of changes, so learning to understand and manage its effects will help us avoid common problems and be more effective.
 It will help us safeguard our health and wellness.
-Scientific research suggests that most people follow similar patterns dealing with change, so we experience the same hurdles.
-Our personality and instincts program us to respond in predictable ways.
+Scientific research suggests that most people follow similar patterns in dealing with change, so we experience the same hurdles.
+Our personalities and instincts program us to respond in predictable ways.
 You can learn to change these automatic responses.

 Living through a stressful and long-term crisis can make it feel like living in a disaster movie.
-Living in the crisis mode affects our ability to make decisions.
+Living in crisis mode affects our ability to make decisions.

 Why Do People Make Assumptions

 We assume because it is easier.
 The mind saves time by using a combination of experience and current information.
 We place more weight on the things which have the most emotional impact.
 So, for example, you assume that someplace is safe because you have visited it many times before without incidents.
 Today, that assumption does not hold true.
 What used to be safe places like places of worship, schools, and large gatherings are not as safe as they used to be.

 Yet people still go to these places with almost the same frequency.
 That means the majority of people may not be updating their decision-making processes, opting to rely on experience.

 The tendency to rely on past experiences greatly affects our readiness to handle change.
 It makes us blind to the effects of change.

 Our first assumption is that we think we are ready.
 Then, when things begin to happen, the emotional side of change kicks in.
 We weren’t expecting the overwhelming emotions that change can generate.
 We find ourselves in emotional swings of anger, fear, and apathy.